 Best for: Those who cruise on Carnival

-Frequent cruisers will want to look at the Barclays Carnival World Mastercard.
+Frequent cruisers seeking the best credit card bonus will want to look at the Barclays Carnival World Mastercard.
 You earn FunPoints on every purchase — two for every dollar spent on World’s Leading Cruise Lines purchases and one for every dollar spent on everything else.
 You also get 10,000 bonus FunPoints after your first purchase.
-FunPoints can be redeemed for a statement credit toward Carnival Cruise purchases.
+FunPoints can be redeemed for a statement credit toward Carnival cruise purchases.

-Consumers looking for a card that rewards good credit should consider the Capital One Venture Rewards card, which offers two miles for every dollar spent on anything, with no limits, which is a higher level of rewards than the VentureOne card.
+Consumers looking for a card that rewards good credit should consider the Capital One Venture rewards card.
+It offers two miles for every dollar spent on anything, with no limits, which is a higher level of rewards than the VentureOne card.
 The card does come with an annual fee of $95 after the first year, though, so consider your spending and travel habits before you choose which card is best for you.

 Best for: Those who use the card for everyday purchases

 The Blue Cash Preferred Card from American Express offers 6 percent cash back on purchases made at U.S. grocery stores, which is the highest percentage of cash back offered by any card in this roundup.
-The reward is capped at $6,000 in purchases — after that, the cashback reverts to 1 percent.
-You also earn 3 percent cash back on purchases at U.S. gas stations and some department stores, and 1 percent cash back on everything else.
+The reward is capped at $6,000 in purchases — after that, the cash back reverts to 1 percent.
+You also earn 3 percent cash back on purchases at U.S. gas stations, and 1 percent cash back on everything else.
 Cash-back rewards are redeemed as a statement credit.

 Best for: Football fans